anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 ### NIH STRIDES

-The NIH Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES, <https://datascience.nih.gov/strides>) program is open to all NIH funded organizations and institutions.
+The NIH Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES, <https://datascience.nih.gov/strides>) program is open to all NIH-funded organizations and institutions.
 It provides some services and training, including enhanced support agreements with Google and AWS.
 It also provides discounts on commercial cloud services (Google, AWS, maybe others to come).
 Using NIH STRIDES requires setting up an agreement like noted above between your university and a commercial reseller.
 I use Onix (<https://www.onixnet.com/contact-onix>) for both Google and AWS, but two other companies are also listed at <https://cloud.nih.gov/about-strides/partners/>: <https://www.carahsoft.com/google> for Google, and <https://www.4points.com/contract-vehicles/nih-strides-initiative/> for AWS.
 These discounts are 25% for compute, storage, and egress, and waive egress fees entirely up to 15% of total compute costs (see discounts table below).

-An NIH STRIDES account works exactly the same way as the reseller option above, except that each billing account is linked with a NIH grant.
+An NIH STRIDES account works exactly the same way as the reseller option above, except that each billing account is linked with an NIH grant.

 STRIDES pricing below current as of March 30, 2021.

 ![Strides Pricing](_images/using-anvil-strides-pricing.png)

-## Note about costs
+## Note About Costs

 With modest compute requirements, the costs on Google Cloud are very low.
 AnVIL/Terra’s auto-off feature prevents unintentional costs from leaving a runtime on.
 Typical running cloud compute cost in AnVIL/Terra is $0.25 per hour (4 CPUs, 26GB RAM); maximum is $5.69 per hr (96 CPUs, 624 GB RAM).
 However, one student willingly running up the costs could necessitate shutting down the free offering.
 I don’t currently know how to identify that student if it were to happen.